1,000+ Opportunities

 Save a search for “Department of Transportation” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: The chief executive officer of each State or an official designee must designate a public entity to be the recipient for New Freedom funds.
+Search similar grants →According to the current listing, eligibility includes: The chief executive officer of each State or an official designee must designate a public entity to be the recipient for New Freedom funds.
 In urbanized areas with populations less than 200,000 and in non-urbanized areas, the State is the designated recipient.
 For these areas, the chief executive officer of a State designates a State agency responsible for administering the New Freedom Program, and officially notifies the appropriate Federal Transit Administration (FTA) regional office in writing of that designation.
 The chief executive officer of a State may designate the State agency that receives Other Than Urbanized Area (Non-urbanized Area, Section 5311) and/or the Elderly Individuals and Individuals with Disabilities (Section 5310) Program funds to be the New Freedom recipient, or the chief executive officer of a State may designate a different agency.
 In urbanized areas over 200,000 in population, the recipient charged with administering the New Freedom Program must be officially designated through a process consistent with 49 U.S.C.
 5307(a)(2): an entity designated in accordance with the planning process under Sections 5303, 5304, and 5306, by the chief executive officer of a State, responsible local officials, and publicly owned operators of public transportation, to receive and apportion amounts under Section 5336 that are attributable to transportation management areas identified under Section 5303.
 Eligible applicant types include: Other Local Government Consortium, Regional Organization (Intrastate), or Other Local Government Combination, U.S. State Government (including the District of Columbia), Federally Recognized Indian/Native American/Alaska Native Tribal Government, Transit Authority, Nonprofit Organization.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program